ozanmuyes/template-ts-swc-jest/README.md

 dependencies; just be sure **correct version of dependencies** were installed (you can manually cross-check against "pnpm-lock.yaml").

-The repo has VSCode support; among other things you can start debugging with environment variables set, see [".vscode/.env.example"](./.vscode/.env.example) file.
+The repo has VSCode support; among other things you can start debugging with environment variables set, see "dev" launch configuration's `"env"` field.

 ## Getting Started